 Dates : Riding 31st August to 10th September 2014.
-Places still available.
+This event is now Sold Out.

 The CCC Dolomites was ridden for the first time in 2012 and confirmed itself as the hardest of the three.
 It is possibly the Ultimate Road Cycling Experience in the mountains.

 With just under 2,000kms and close to 50,000M of climbing, it is very intense.
 From its’ start (and finish) in San Pellegrino Terme ( access via Milan airports) it stretches east to the infamous Monte Zoncolan.
 10-15% stretches are common to most climbs, as are superb series of perfect hairpins.
 Complemented by frequent albergo’s or refugio’s at the top of climbs, the roads skywards seem almost designed specifically for cyclists.

 This route is inspired by the Randonnées Permanentes of the Club des Cent Cols, This Club has done formidable work all over the world, and has been a very helpful partner to the Cent Cols Challenges from the outset.Book the The Dolomites Challenge with Rapha

 Stage 1: San Pellegrino Terme to Pieve di Ledro

 Main climbs: Passo di Zambla, San Zeno, di Maniva, Ampola.